corth-lang/Corth/README.md

 - 'if' is used for conditions.
 - 'if' can be used with 'else' for more functionality.
 - 'while' is used for loops, and 'break' can be used to quit the loop early.

+### Memory management:

+    memory count 8

+    proc increase
+        returns
+    in
+        count dup load8 inc store8
+    end

+    proc main
+        returns int
+    in
+        count 0 store8

+        increase

+        count load8 dump

+        0
+    end

+- 'memory' is used for allocating global memory.
+- 'load8' loads 8 bytes of data from the address.
+- 'store8' stores 8 bytes of data to the address.
+(First argument is address and the second is the value to be stored)
+- SYNTAX FOR MEMORY IS A PLACEHOLDER.
+IT WILL BE CHANGED IN A FUTURE UPDATE.
+USE WITH CAREFUL.